 Non-aligned Information Systems

 Every company uses several information systems to host its business operations.
+In the ideal world, these systems are aligned by Data Integration.
 In most cases, these information systems, like a CMS, ERP, and a webshop, are not optimally aligned with one another.
 For instance, systems are not completely standardized, or not all standardized at the same level, or information connections aren’t even in place between systems.

 In order to align these information systems, the choice to use a Canonical Data Model (CDM) is commonplace.
 This results in an immediate question regarding to what extent and to what level of detail a CDM needs to be defined.
 An overly detailed CDM isn’t manageable, but a CDM that is too abstract and superficial isn’t practical either.
 The real challenge lies in creating a balanced, well thought-through CDM, in which exactly the right amount of detail is included.